 Given that you have established and functioning supply lines, an operational kitchen, and skilled food service workers, you have all the ingredients to keep revenue coming in.
 Just not through a dining room.
-Options that involve little effort include leaning heavily into delivery (by signing up with DoorDash, Uber Eats, GrubHub/Seamless, Caviar, or Postmates) or establishing curbside pickup at your physical location.
+Options that involve little effort include leaning heavily into food and alcohol delivery (by signing up with DoorDash, Uber Eats, GrubHub/Seamless, Caviar, or Postmates) or establishing curbside pickup at your physical location.

 Other options that may require a bit more effort are selling what you have as retail, offering prepared-meal delivery (like Freshly), or selling meal-kit boxes (like Blue Apron).
 Both options give your customers a way to have or make their favorite foods at home while staying engaged with your brand.

 3. Look Into Financial Support